-He assumed the position of Executive Dean and Vice-Chancellor for Health Affairs at the University of Tennessee's Health Sciences Center in the spring of 2011.
+He assumed the position of Executive Dean and Vice-Chancellor for Health Affairs at the University of Tennessee Health Science Center in the spring of 2011.

 Dr. Stern is married to Dr. Kathleen Stern, a classmate from their days in medical school.
 They have two sons.